a-mufasa/Web-Scraping-Workspace/README.md

 ## `PLMA`
 HTML Parser made in JavaScript specifically for [Private Label Manufacturers Association Trade Show](https://members.plma.com/trade-show-directory)

 This code has to be run on the console of the website itself after logging in.
-The first part of the code will loop through all the pages of the list of companies (*# of pages must be manually set*).
+The first part of the code will loop through all the pages of the list of companies.
 It will extract the fields/data and append it to a CSV contianing all the companies and their information.
 Once this code is done running (5-10 seconds with 92 pages), the second part of the code can be run in the console to add a CSV download link to the `<head>` of the page.
 The CSV will contain the following information for each company: `Title, Company ID, Location, Phone, Fax, Email, Website, Products, Contact Fullname, Contact Role`.

 ## `WFF23`
 Scraper and Parser for exhibitors of the [2023 Winter Fancy Food Show](https://wff2023.mapyourshow.com/)